Showing posts with label Platformers - Vertical. Show all posts

 Platforming never looked so good!

 The visuals are by Bram Leyten, aka Sense of Hotline, and are stunning with incredible attention to detail for both the environment and cute sprites.
-Animations are also nice but Bud walks like he's rushing to the toilet - gotta laugh at his zippy legs!!
+This game looks incredible!
+Animations that are nice but Bud walks like he's rushing to the toilet - gotta laugh at his zippy legs!!
 Not only do these graphics knock you for six but they slide down your screen at a graceful 50fps using sync-scrolling.
+Thank you #demoscene!!

-This method screws up my VGA monitor each time it attempts to scroll, but it works dandy using a standard CRT monitor/TV.
-So, I guess it must be a VGA issue with my own setup?
+This method screws up my VGA monitor (real ST hardware) each time it attempts to scroll.
+It works dandy using a standard CRT monitor/TV.
+So, I guess it must be a VGA issue with my current setup?

-Audio has not been forgotten and if you remember Monster Business' outstanding tunes then you're in for another treat.
-Laurens Tummers, aka Lotus, has done it again to provide the most stunning examples of timeless chip music.
+Audio has not been forgotten and if you remember Monster Business' outstanding tunes then you're in for a treat.
+Laurens Tummers, aka Lotus, has done it again to provide stunning examples of timeless chip music.
 In fact, I would say No Buddies Land has some of the best tunes I've heard in any game.
 Stunning results.

 Both levels 4 and 5 feature disappearing platforms which I really, really, REALLY hated!!